plone/documentation/source/contributing/ask-for-help.rst

    cd "C:\Program Files\Plone"
    bin\buildout.exe fg

 Zope outputs all debug information to the console where it was started in foreground mode.
 When the error happens, the full traceback is printed to the console as well.

-If Zope does not start in foreground mode it means that your add-on configuration is bad and you need to fix it and the related traceback is printed as well.
+If Zope does not start in foreground mode it means that your add-on configuration is bad.
+You need to fix it and the related traceback is printed as well.

 In production mode, Zope ignores all add-ons which fail to load.

 Credits
 -------